stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

   And there was a firmament again, and a wind, and a glare of purple light in the eyes of the falling dreamer.
 There were gods and presences and wills; beauty and evil, and the shrieking of noxious night robbed of its prey.
-For through the unknown ultimate cycle had lived a thought and a vision of a dreamer&rsquo;s boyhood, and now there were re-made a waking world and an old cherished city to body and to justify these things.
-Out of the void S&rsquo;ngac the violet gas had pointed the way, and archaic Nodens was bellowing his guidance from unhinted deeps.
+For through the unknown ultimate cycle had lived a thought and a vision of a dreamer's boyhood, and now there were re-made a waking world and an old cherished city to body and to justify these things.
+Out of the void S'ngac the violet gas had pointed the way, and archaic Nodens was bellowing his guidance from unhinted deeps.